Skip to main content

 Note:

 Displays an icon if a note has been entered.
 Hovering over the note icon will display the note details.
+Clicking the icon will copy the note text so it can be pasted elsewhere.

 WIP Value:

 The charge value of transactions with a status of WIP.
-This is calculated as units multiplied by the charge rate
+This is calculated as units multiplied by the charge rate.

 Invoiced units: